Somalia

 Economic Structure

 The agricultural sector, which is dominated by livestock, contributes the largest share to the GDP.
 The agricultural sector mainly focusses on palm oil, copra, and cocoa for export.
 The extensive exploitation of fish and timber in the past led to the depletion of these resources.
-Somalia possess some mineral resources like bauxite and phosphates.
+Somalia possesses some mineral resources like bauxite and phosphates.
 The industrial sector focusses on the processing of agricultural commodities, mainly the production of oil from coconut and other vegetables.

 Usage of EBA Preferences